bellingcat/uniform-timezone/README.md

 2. Also works on tweets archived on web.archive.org.

 ### Tiktok ✅*

-Timestamps handled by this script and how to use them:
+Timestamps handled by this script:
-1. Hover over the a video element on the feed.
-2. Hover over the username/date next to the video (for `/video/` pages).
-3. Hover over the video thumbnails' description on a user page or on the `/explore` page.
+ * Individual `/video/` pages -> hover over username
+ * User page video thumbnails -> hover over username/date
+ * `/explore` feed page -> hover over username/date
+ * `/foryou` feed page -> hover over username/date
-4. Also works on tiktoks archived on web.archive.org.
+ *.
+Also works on tiktoks archived on web.archive.org.
+Timestamps not handled by this script:
+ * "you may like" thumbnails -> is it possible to do it for the "you may like" section on the right side of a video page? there is no id in the html but perhaps the click event listener could somehow be intercepted/mocked.

 Timestamps not handled by this script:
 1. video thumbnails on the right pane AKA "You may like". (can you find a way to do it?)

 ### Discord ✅*
 Timestamps handled by this script:
  * messages (in all channel types)
 Timestamps not handled by this script:
  * message edits
  * forum thread overview